 A proper fraction is a number that represents part of a whole region, set or length.

-The following is a sample Frayer Model of a fraction.
+The following diagram shows a sample Frayer Model of a fraction.
+Scroll down the page for more examples and solutions about fractions.

 Compare fractions using a benchmark fraction